Photos © 2009 Barbara Hohenadl

 Featured Book Review

-Reviewed By Patricia A. Buchanan, Feldenkrais® training program graduate
+Reviewed By Ryan Hoffman, Feldenkrais® training program student

 MOVING WITH EASE: FELDENKRAIS AWARENESS THROUGH MOVEMENT™ LESSONS FOR PEOPLE WITH OSTEOARTHRITIS